English Sentence Stress Rules and Tips to Set the Right Beat

-When you learn a new language, you use the rhythm and music from your native language without meaning to.
-After all, this is how you hear the music of words and phrases.
+When you learn a new language, you use the stress and music from your native language without meaning to.

-But when you do this, you might use a rhythm pattern that ends up off-beat!
+But when you do this, your English might sound off-beat!

-When you focus on improving your sentence stress, you’re not only improving your speaking but your listening skills, as well.
+By improving your sentence stress in English, you’ll be improving your speaking and listening skills, as well.

 What Is Sentence Stress in English?